Statistics in Class Certification and at Trial: Leveraging and Attacking Statistical Evidence

 Recording of a 90-minute CLE video webinar with Q&A

-This CLE course will explore and guide trial lawyers on the use of statistical analyses in class litigation.
+This CLE course will guide trial lawyers on the use of statistical analyses in class litigation.

 - Overview of statistical concepts and their uses